Illinois research to address regional health concerns

 A survey piloted in DuPage County by Illinois veterinary/MPH student Claire Behnke will form the basis of informational surveys to be conducted by the center throughout Illinois, Wisconsin, Minnesota, Michigan, and Iowa to identify best practices currently in use as well as gaps in knowledge.

-In addition to Ruiz, members of the center team affiliated with the College of Veterinary Medicine include:
+Members of the center team affiliated with the College of Veterinary Medicine include:

 - Rebecca Smith, assistant professor, disease models;